3 Must-Own Books for Every Spanglish Home

 I often start posts on bilingual parenting by describing the beginning: a new mom.
 Staring into my new baby’s eyes, hoping I wasn’t crazy to think I could raise him in Spanish.
 All those stacks of books for bilingual families I got at the library, the hours researching Spanish nursery rhymes.
 Raising my kids in Spanish felt like a daunting plan.

-I didn’t expect to be at another crossroads so soon.
+I didn’t expect to be at another crossroads so soon, but here we are!
 We’re about to switch continents, with two little ones in tow.
 We’re swapping our minority and majority languages, and I’m as full of question marks as when I held my first baby.

 Thankfully, I’m now surrounded by an online community of of writers and mentors.
 Life changes and family dynamics change, but I know where to go when I have questions.
 When I meet families, I know just where to point them.
 These three books for bilingual families are where I start; book you really need as part of your bilingual toolkit.